moinwiki/moin/docs/admin/configure.rst

 create_simple_mapping
 ---------------------
-This is a helper function to make storage setup easier when your wiki will not be using custom namespaces.
-It helps you to:
+This is a helper function to make storage setup easier when your wiki will be using only the predefined namespaces and one kind of backend (OS file system, sqla or sqlite).

-* create a simple setup that uses 3 storage backends internally for these namespaces
+It creates a simple setup that defines storage backends for these namespaces:

-  + default
-  + users
-  + userprofiles
+* default - items that define wiki content
+* users - personnal user content
+* userprofiles - user metadata such as timezone, subscriptions, etc.
+* help-en - English language help pages for editors
+* help-common - media items used by help-en

+For each namespace, the following structures are created:

-* configure ACLs protecting these namespaces
+* configure ACLs protecting the namespaces
-* setup a router middleware that dispatches to these backends
+* setup router middleware that dispatches to the namespace backends
-* setup a indexing mixin that maintains an index
+* setup a indexing mixin that maintains an index of all namespaces

 Call it as follows::